imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

-in the Ruby Style Guide but it has been known to go back and forth on some of its specifics (or merely to state that there are competing styles), and the fact that teams and organizations eventually grow their own style guides (AirBnb, GitHub, Thoughtbot, Seattle.rb) show that perhaps the only thing we can agree on is that a codebase be consistent.
+in the Ruby Style Guide but it has been known to go back and forth on some of its specifics (or merely to state that there are competing styles), and the fact that teams and organizations eventually grow their own style guides (AirBnb, GitHub, thoughtbot, Seattle.rb) show that perhaps the only thing we can agree on is that a codebase be consistent.
 Where it lacks consistency there lie opportunities to rectify, but this is almost always a bad idea.
 Important historical